Let’s face it, pretreatment is a minefield. From cleansers to primers to boosters - what does it all mean? And does it even make a difference?

 Having your client do the first thorough wash of their own lashes works on a few different levels:

-Firstly, it gives you time to make any last minute preparations to your work station - have you got everything you need?
+Firstly, it gives you time to make any last minute preparations to your lash trolley - have you got everything you need?

 Next comes the London Lash 3 step pretreatment routine: